tmtsoftware/csw/docs/src/main/technical/framework/framework.md

 The name of the configuration file needs to be passed to @ref[Container/Standalone app](../../framework/deploying-components.md) at the time of startup.
 The config file is either fetched from `Configuration Service` or taken from local path on the machine to parse it to a @github[ComponentInfo](/csw-command/csw-command-client/src/main/scala/csw/command/client/models/framework/ComponentInfo.scala) object.
 The `ComponentInfo` object is then passed to `Handlers` in `CswContext`.

+Components can be created in @ref:[standalone or container](../../commons/multiple-components.md) mode.
+When an HCD or assembly is @ref:[created](../../framework/creating-components.md), depending on the mode, either the @github[ContainerBehaviorFactory](/csw-framework/src/main/scala/csw/framework/internal/container/ContainerBehaviorFactory.scala) or the
+@github[SupervisorBehaviorFactory](/csw-framework/src/main/scala/csw/framework/internal/supervisor/SupervisorBehaviorFactory.scala) class is used to create the initial actor behavior.

+In container mode, a supervisor actor is created for each component and a single @github[container actor](/csw-framework/src/main/scala/csw/framework/internal/container/ContainerBehavior.scala) accepts control messages for the container (subtypes of `ContainerActorMessage`).

 ### ActorSystem for component